Skip navigation

 "push" Authenticate the user by sending a notification to their smartphone app

 ipaddr Optional The IP address of the user to be authenticated, in dotted quad format.
+If an Auth API client does not send the ipaddr value in a request, policy settings based on available IP address information, like authorized networks or user location have no effect.
 If this information is available to your application, you should provide it.

 hostname Optional The host name of the device accessing the application.